Skip to main content

 The Biological Penalty Box How Poor Programs Affect Hormonal Health

-A is non-compliant with human physiology imposes a direct, albeit unlegislated, penalty on the health of its participants.
+A wellness program that is non-compliant with human physiology imposes a direct, albeit unlegislated, penalty on the health of its participants.
 This penalty manifests as a disruption of the body’s delicate neuroendocrine axes, primarily the Hypothalamic-Pituitary-Adrenal (HPA) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 These systems govern our response to stress and regulate our reproductive and metabolic hormones, respectively.

 1. It Induces Chronic Stress For an individual struggling with weight due to factors like insulin resistance, polycystic ovary syndrome (PCOS), or hypothyroidism, this pressure elevates chronic stress.
 This leads to sustained high levels of cortisol from the adrenal glands.
 Elevated cortisol disrupts sleep, promotes abdominal fat storage, and can suppress thyroid function, worsening the very problem the program aims to fix.